 If you do not get your first choice(s), or if all the appointments you have requested are filled by the time we receive your appointment request form (although with the 10 choices we ask you to note that is HIGHLY unlikely), do not despair.
 The Lord knows the plans He has for you and your work (Jeremiah 29:11).
 I am convinced that He will not allow you to go home without talking to the people He intends for you to meet—if not in a scheduled appointment then during mealtimes, coffee breaks, or walking on campus.

 Authors Are Available - Please keep in mind that your best option may be to meet with an author.
 If you do not have a manuscript or concrete idea to discuss, we recommend that you request appointments with authors.
 An author can help you evaluate the readiness of your manuscript for publication.
-Visit again for a chart of areas of expertise to help you choose.

 Making the Best Appointment Choices